Sai-10z/TaskFlow/PROJECT_SETUP.md

 2. In Jenkins, add a credential named `dockerhub-credentials` with your username and password/token.

 ### AWS EC2 Setup
-1. Provision an Ubuntu EC2 instance and associate an Elastic IP.
+1. Provision a Linux server (Ubuntu 22.04 LTS recommended).
 2. Configure Security Groups to allow port 80 (HTTP), 443 (HTTPS), 22 (SSH), and optionally 5000 (API).
 3. SSH into the instance and install Docker and Docker Compose.
 4. Add the EC2 SSH private key to Jenkins as a credential named `ec2-ssh-key`.